SolaceDev/orbit-github-actions-templates/custom/README.md

 Important note!
 When exporting the Strigo activities into the `raw/strigo` directory, **RENAME** the file to `<NameOfCompany>_<NameOfWorkshop>.csv`.
 For example `Solace_DevJam.csv` or `Solace_Boomi.csv`

-After running the script, the exported users and activities file are found in the `csvImport/strigo` directory
+After running the script, the exported users and activities file are found in the `csvImport/strigo` directory.

+Below are the list of workshops that could be used for `<NameOfWorkshop>`
+- DevJam
+- Boomi
+- Spring
+- REST
+- Portal
+- Kafka